BakSot/Jokes-Panel/Frontend Assignment - Logicea.md

 ### Functionality

 1. Title should be a link leading to another page where the user should have a prefilled form with all the fields and a button to submit any changes for the specific item.
-There should be also a close button to go back if the user does not want to make any changes as well as a delete button to delete the item.
+There should be also a "close" button to go back if the user does not want to make any changes, as well as a "delete" button to delete the item.
 2. In the home page it should be also a "add new joke" button that leads to the same form as above but with all the form fields empty.
 3. A dark mode toggle should switch background and text color.